UKHackspaceFoundation/foundation/telegramNotes.md

 Also spaces using shared space nearly always flounder until they move into their own space

-­ Building an actual community rather than people paying toward a goal ­ Building a community at all
+Â­ Building an actual community rather than people paying toward a goal Â­ Building a community at all
-­ Fostering a shared sense of responsibility & ownership of the space when you get it
+Â­ Fostering a shared sense of responsibility & ownership of the space when you get it
-­ Maintaining that community over the long run
+Â­ Maintaining that community over the long run
-­ Stopping bad actors from destroying it
+Â­ Stopping bad actors from destroying it
-­ Stopping unintentionally bad actors from destroying it
+Â­ Stopping unintentionally bad actors from destroying it

 FWIW the best thing you can do for your space is have a strong board that actually bans people early and often based on their own view of the person's behaviour.
 My mistake in the past was writing rules and